petyosi/react-virtuoso-site/src/content/README.md

-**React Virtuoso** is a simple, easy to use React component made to render huge data lists.
+**React Virtuoso** is a simple, easy to use React virtualized list component that can render huge data sets.
 Out of the box, Virtuoso:

-- Handles gracefully variable sized items; no manual measurements or hard-coding of item heights;
+- Handles items with variable dynamic height; no manual measurements or hard-coding of item heights necessary;
 - Supports grouping with sticky group headers;
 - Automatically handles content resizing;
 - Can render footer at the end of the list;